-In what now seems like a lifetime ago and long before its meltdown, Sprint was one of the most attractive telecommunication companies in the United States.
-Its traditional landline businesses were highly profitable and paid a rich dividend and it had a new, exciting division that specialized in cell phones, which management was convinced would replace landlines someday; a notion that seemed strange to the typical citizen at the time but one that was often discussed with increasing frequency in the Form 10-K filings.
+In the 1990s, Sprint was one of the most attractive telecommunication companies in the United States.
+Its traditional landline businesses were highly profitable and paid a rich dividend, and it had a new, exciting division that specialized in cell phones.

-As the Internet boom got out of control, pushing the stock price ever-higher to the point even the dividend yield became non-enticing, Sprint saw that cellular companies were being valued at crazy multiples.
-The already-richly valued telecommunication utility decided to divide its common stock into two classes of tracking stock trading under two ticker symbols, FON and PCS, somewhat resembling a dual class stock setup but very different from what the classical version of such a capital structure actually represents.
-Its classic landline business, the cash cow gushing money from local and long distance plans, was assigned to FON.
+As the internet boom got out of control, pushing the stock price ever higher to the point that even the dividend yield became underwhelming, Sprint saw that cellular companies were being valued at crazy multiples.
+The telecommunication utility decided to divide its common stock into two classes of tracking stock, trading under two ticker symbols, FON and PCS.
+This resembles a dual-class stock setup, but it's different from what the classic version of such a capital structure represents.
+Its classic landline business, the cash cow gushing money from local and long-distance plans, was assigned to FON.
 Meanwhile, the cellular business was assigned to PCS.
-Shareholders were given 1 share of PCS for every 2 shares of FON they held.
+Shareholders were given one share of PCS for every two shares of FON they held.

-After hitting the market, the demand for PCS was incredible and a lot of employees in the formerly sleepy world of switchboards and telephone poles became millionaires as speculators drove the price of the cellular division's tracking stock higher.
-Things like fundamentals - paying attention to balance sheets and income statements - no longer mattered to people.
+After hitting the market, the demand for PCS was incredible, and a lot of employees in the formerly sleepy world of switchboards and telephone poles became millionaires, as speculators drove the price of the cellular division's tracking stock higher.
+As the stock price soared, people paid less attention to balance sheets, income statements, and other fundamentals.

-When the bottom fell out and the growth couldn't match a reasonable dividend adjusted PEG, Sprint's stock began to collapse along with the rest of the overvalued equities on the New York Stock Exchange and Nasdaq (in fact, it took fifteen years for the latter to reach its former high.)
+When the bottom fell out, and the growth couldn't match a reasonable dividend-adjusted PEG, Sprint's stock began to collapse along with the rest of the overvalued equities on the New York Stock Exchange and Nasdaq.
+(It took 15 years for the latter to reach its former high.)
 The company's board decided to exercise its authority and reassemble the tracking stocks into a single ticker, FON, by exchanging shares of PCS for it.

 Understanding the Pros and Cons of Tracking Stocks

-- If the market goes south, the tracking stock can be absorbed back into the main stock at a price that may appear unattractive to either or both the owners of the tracking stock and the original corporate stock.
-This is eventually what happened to Sprint.
-There can be resentment and wealth destruction depending upon where you sit.
+If the market goes south, the tracking stock can be absorbed back into the main stock at a price that may appear unattractive to owners of the tracking stock, or owners of the original corporate stock, or both.
+That is eventually what happened to Sprint, and some investors were left experiencing resentment over wealth destruction.